MCV-Software/TWBlue/README.md

 easy_install will automatically get the additional libraries that these packages need to work properly.
-Run the following command to quickly install and upgrade all packages and their dependencies: easy_install -Z --upgrade six configobj goslate markdown future suds requests oauthlib requests-oauthlib requests-toolbelt pypubsub pygeocoder arrow==0.6 python-dateutil futures microsofttranslator winpaths
+Run the following command to quickly install and upgrade all packages and their dependencies: easy_install -Z --upgrade six configobj goslate markdown future suds requests oauthlib requests-oauthlib requests-toolbelt pypubsub==3.3.0 pygeocoder arrow==0.6 python-dateutil futures microsofttranslator winpaths

 #### Other dependencies